Slins-23/neural-network/README.md

 2. Type the target number which will be compared against the given variable
 3. Type a valid comparison operator (one of `==`, `!=`, `<`, `<=`, `>=` or `>`)
 4. Type in `y` to keep filtering or `n` to continue the script.

-> When filtering multiple variables at once, the filtering in separate steps internally.
 ---

 Then, finally and similarly, you will be prompted whether to normalize the dataset.